TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *It has to be Palom and Porom's sacrifice - still not got over it 20 years later*
+<blockquote style="font-style: italic; margin-top: 0.5em;">It has to be Palom and Porom's sacrifice - still not got over it 20 years later</blockquote>
 </details>

 ---